 4) companies continuing to work remotely

 5) companies taking a hybrid approach because their business model requires in-person interactions with their customers (retail, healthcare, etc.).

-In terms of market reception, our speedy development of the course and it’s flexibility to support multiple learners and industries enabled us to really expand the potential reach of this course.
-Our subject matter experts have topic (mental wellness, public health, harassment prevention) and industry expertise (legal/risk experts, etc.) informed by the content of the course and have been indispensable in helping craft industry specific positioning for the course.
+In terms of market reception, our speedy development of the course and its flexibility to support multiple learners and industries enabled us to really expand the potential reach of this course.
+Our subject matter experts have topics (mental wellness, public health, harassment prevention) and industry expertise (legal/risk experts, etc.) informed by the content of the course and have been indispensable in helping craft industry-specific positioning for the course.

 Here is an example of a press announcement put out by a customer about the course: https://attheu.utah.edu/facultystaff/mandatory-student-safety-course/"